wp-plugins/custom-content-type-manager/readme.txt

 You can always checkout the most recent version of the code by going to your wp-content/plugins directory and executing the following command from the command-line:

 	svn checkout http://plugins.svn.wordpress.org/custom-content-type-manager/trunk custom-content-type-manager

+= 0.9.4 =
+* Fixed [Issue 114](http://code.google.com/p/wordpress-custom-content-type-manager/issues/detail?id=114) where custom hierarchies were limited to only 5 items.

 = 0.9.3.3 =
 * Fixed [Issue 112](http://code.google.com/p/wordpress-custom-content-type-manager/issues/detail?id=112) custom page templates were being ignored.